-- Multiple criteria can be connected using logical AND (&) and/or OR (|) operators. - ▶ The logical operators "&" and "|" are placed before the search criteria. - The search criterion must be placed in brackets and the whole expression must be terminated with a bracket again. - AND and OR operations can be combined.
+- ▶ Multiple criteria can be connected using logical AND (&) and/or OR (|) operators. - The logical operators "&" and "|" are placed before the search criteria. - The search criterion must be placed in brackets and the whole expression must be terminated with a bracket again. - AND and OR operations can be combined.

-AND operation: (& (givenName=%) (mail=%)) Searches for entries in which the first name and mail address begin with the characters entered by the user.
-OR operation: ( (displayName=%) (sn=%)) Searches for entries in which the display name or surname begins with the characters entered by the user.
-Combined operation: ( (& (displayName=%) (mail=%))(& (sn=%) (mail=%))) Searches for entries in which the display name and mail address or the surname and mail address begin with the characters entered by the user.
+AND operation: (& (givenName=%) (mail=%)) . • Searches for entries in which the first name and mail address begin with the characters entered by the user.
+OR operation: ((displayName=%) (sn=%)).
+Searches for entries in which the display name or surname begins with the characters entered by the user.
+Combined ((& (displayName=%) (mail=%))(& (sn=%) (mail=%))) . operation: Searches for entries in which the display name and mail address or the sur- Information on Attributes(→page 96).
+Name filter name and mail address begin with the characters entered by the user.